-While the exact definition and parameters of the lab of the future hasn’t been determined, it is clear that with technology and the wider environment continuing to evolve and innovate at greater speeds, there’s still plenty of scope for improvement in laboratories.
-The lab of the future - an innovative visualisation of laboratories with simplified workflows and smart technology at the forefront - has been widely discussed among researchers in the past few years.
+While the exact definition and parameters of the lab of the future haven’t been determined, it is clear that with technology and the wider environment continuing to evolve and innovate at greater speeds, there’s still plenty of scope for improvement in laboratories.
+The lab of the future - an innovative visualization of laboratories with simplified workflows and smart technology at the forefront - has been widely discussed among researchers in the past few years.

 In particular, two technology advancements have been getting more attention than the rest - AI and IoT.
-Being complementary fields, they not only work well together to improve the processes in a lab, but can also enhance the capabilities of one another and most importantly help with the massive amounts of data generated while undertaking scientific research.
+Being complementary fields, they not only work well together to improve the processes in a lab but can also enhance the capabilities of one another and most importantly help with the massive amounts of data generated while undertaking scientific research.
 As well as technological advancements, the wider implications of the future of science and what it means for sustainability must also be discussed to gain a better understanding of how labs can strive to improve their processes.